via/viaems/README.md

 To run the unit tests:
 ```
-cd src/
-bmake clean
-bmake check
+make PLATFORM=test check
 ```

 To build an ELF binary for the stm32f4:

 ```
-cd libopencm3
 make
-cd ../src/
-bmake clean
-bmake
 ```
-`tfi` is the resultant executable that can be loaded.
+`obj/stm32f4/viaems` is the resultant executable that can be loaded.

 # Programming
 You can use gdb to load, especially for development, but dfu is supported.
 Connect the stm32f4 via